 Artesanía Success Stories

 Solfina came to ToH scraping by in a scrap shanty, trying to raise three children.
 Her determination to make a better life for her children had her persist, and now she proudly shows her home, complete with electricity, appliances, and a bathroom.
 She is a most devoted member of ToH and has developed a firm faith showing much wisdom and grace in group discussions.
+Her school age granddaughter, Dyan, charmed us all when she said, “You must be getting good marks for your sewing, Grandma.”
 Her oldest son, Gustavo, completed law school, paid for mostly by his mother and is a practicing attorney in Lima.
-In 2016 we saw the beginnings of the second floor of their family home where the adult children will have their own living spaces.
+In 2016 construction began on the second floor of their family home where her two adult daughters will have their own living spaces.
 (Multi-generational living is very common in developing world countries.)
-Her school age granddaughter, Dyan, charmed us all when she said, “You must be getting good marks for your sewing, Grandma.”
+In 2018 we saw the beginnings of the third floor which will be a flat for Gustavo and his future family.
+Family support and cohesiveness is a strong component of Peruvian culture and, as we has seen, critical to making it out of poverty.

 ToH began purchasing textiles from this Andean mountain artisan group in 2013.
 We were immediately attracted to them through the village entrepreneur named Edelberta.
 This remarkable woman organized many of the women in her village into their first sewing cooperative and found work for the group in nearby towns.
 It was sewing work they could carry with them to the fields while they cared for babies and monitored grazing livestock.
 She’d go into the nearby town, pick up fabric and skeins of thread and then parcel out the work to the sewing group.
 After completion, she’d go back to town to receive payment and pick up another batch of work.
 Textile work comes in this way to many high, remote villages.
 The Hope Grant Fund supports communal projects in these remote villages.
-After a year of buying textiles from Cochabamba and selling them in the US, the artisans were asked what they needed most as businesswomen to perform their craft.
-The answer was quick and straightforward.
-They needed rain and shade shelter, needles, thimbles, sharp scissors, and if it wasn’t too much trouble, chairs to replace the rocks they use for stools.
+After a year of buying textiles from Cochabamba and selling them in the US, the artisans were asked what they needed most, as businesswomen, to create their craft.
+The answer was quick and straightforward: rain and shade shelter, needles, thimbles, sharp scissors, and if it wasn’t too much trouble, chairs to replace the rocks they use for stools.
 ToH was honored to approve this grant, buying supplies to build the shelters, hiring local villagers to build the communal structure, and then to furnish them with tables, chairs, and sewing supplies.
 The shelter was a bonus to the women who sew, but beyond that it was their gift to their village for all to use.
 Women’s handwork has added stability to their lives and a stronger sense of community to their village.
 In 2017 their grant request was for small livestock as an income producer and protein food source for their children.
 They also received school supplies for all the children, as requested.
+In 2019, cattle is their dream.
+Through a growing partnership with FINCA-Peru, we are currently working on training for sustainable cattle raising as well as strengthening finanical and business skills for the artisans we serve.

 Sol de Oro Artesanía

-In 2014 ToH learned of an Andean village that had initiated training to empower the village artesanía into a sewing business, learning all aspects of business management and artistry so they could be 100% free of middlemen and business owners.
-Threads of Hope met with them and piloted a project of guidance and support to become textile producers.
-The sewing group made tremendous progress in the first year and remain eager to learn more about business, exports, and textile production.
-It is an ongoing effort to empower this fine group of people to stronger skillsets to be able to produce and sell efficiently in the global marketplace.
-Slow but steady is our mutual goal as they juggle the ongoing demands of an agrarian lifestyle.
+In 2015 ToH learned of an Andean village that had initiated training to empower the village artesanía into a sewing business, learning all aspects of business management and artistry so they could be 100% free of middlemen and business owners.
+Threads of Hope met with some of these trainees and piloted a project of guidance and support to become textile producers with a strong market presence.
+The sewing group made tremendous progress in the first years balancing the demands of an agrarian lifetsyle with eagerness to learn more about business, exports, and textile production.
+In 2019 we sought to refresh this project encouraging a partnership with FINCA-Peru to provide financial and business skills training.
+It is our ongoing effort to empower this fine group of people to stronger skillsets to be able to produce and sell efficiently in the global marketplace.
+Slow but steady is our mutual goal as they manage the ongoing demands of their agrarian culture with entrepreneurial aspirations.